-Shorewalker.com is the online notebook of David Walker, a professional online publishing consultant with wide experience in technology, journalism and communications.
+Shorewalker.com is the online notebook of David Walker, a professional content consultant with wide experience in communications, business and technology.

 David is currently:

-- Irregular blogger at the award-winning Club Troppo group blog.
+- Blogger at the award-winning Club Troppo group blog.

 He has also recently: